bmoren/node-omxplayer-sync/README.md

   1. `cd ~/node-omxplayer-sync`
   1. `npm install`
 1. configure the ip address of one of the raspberry pis to act as the main broadcaster with a [Static IP](https://www.modmypi.com/blog/how-to-give-your-raspberry-pi-a-static-ip-address-update) of `192.168.0.99`, or dive into the omx-sync.js file and adjust the socket.io IP assignment manually to whatever you like.
+1. connect all pis to the same local network via wifi or ethernet
 1. `node omx-sync.js path/to/video.mp4` on each pi to run the sync video!

 --------------------------------------------------------------------------------

 ### auto-run on startup

-1. run sudo `raspi-config` navigate to the boot options and choose `command line (auto login as user pi)`
+1. run `sudo raspi-config`, navigate to the boot options and choose `command line (auto login as user pi)`
 1. `nano ~/.bashrc`
 1. find the line to load NVM `export NVM_DIR="/home/pi/.nvm" [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"  # This loads nvm` or something similar